stacks-network/stacks-core/docs/glossary.md

 A signed JSON web token that describes a [Person](https://schema.org/Person), which describes the name's owner.
 You can put anything you want into your profile.

-Additionally, profiles hold lists of accounts, and pointers to mutable data.
+Additionally, profiles hold lists of social verifications and pointers to your Gaia data.

 ## Register